The Highest Paying Majors in 2026 (Real Salary Data)

 "The single most important thing a student can do for their career trajectory is gain professional experience before graduation," says Shawn VanDerziel, Executive Director of NACE.
 "Employers consistently rate experience above GPA, school name, and even major when making hiring decisions."

-Externships are one path to that experience, particularly if traditional internships aren't available.
+Externships are one way to get that experience, especially if traditional internships aren't an option.
 They're remote, project-based, and involve real deliverables for real companies.

 What Are the Lowest Paying Majors (and Should You Avoid Them)?

 The lowest paying majors by median salary include social work, early childhood education, and fine arts.
-But here's something the clickbait lists leave out: salary ranges within each major are wider than the gaps between majors.
+But salary ranges within each major are wider than the gaps between majors.
 That makes "avoid this major" advice almost always oversimplified.

 Bottom 5 Majors by Starting Salary

 Those numbers are real.
 They matter.
 But they're medians.
 The top quartile of earners in every one of these fields makes over $55,000 within five years.
-Think about that.
-The gap between high and low earners within social work is larger than the gap between social work and computer science medians.
+And here's something that surprised even us at Extern: the gap between high and low earners within social work is larger than the gap between social work and computer science medians.

 Salary is one variable in a career that lasts 40+ years.